Liverpool fans clash with police amid huge queues for Champions League final - NewsBreak

 Tensions outside the stadium were then driven by young Parisians.

-Liverpool supporters said hundreds of locals were taunting riot police, causing gates to be shut.
+Liverpool supporters outside the ground said hundreds of locals were taunting riot police, causing gates to be shut.

 One fan said: “This will be pinned on us, but it’s nothing to do with us.